Undergraduate Student Organizations

 The College of Business encourages participation in student organizations.
 The organizations bring together students with similar career goals and interests, provide an association with business leaders in the community, enhance the students, faculty, and staff, and stimulate the classroom experience.

 Beta Alpha Psi

-Beta Alpha Psi is an international honorary accounting, finance and CIS organization.
+Beta Alpha Psi is an international honorary accounting, finance, and CIS organization.
 Beta Alpha Psi helps its members prepare for transition into the professional world.
-Beta Alpha Psi provides opportunities to learn about career paths and opportunities, navigating through the recruiting process, preparation for the CPA exam, and interaction with practicing professionals, in both professional and social settings.
+Beta Alpha Psi provides opportunities to learn about career paths and opportunities, navigate through the recruiting process, prepare for the CPA exam, and interact with practicing professionals, in both professional and social settings.
 The University of Louisville chapter, chartered in 1984, sends representatives to both regional and annual meetings of Beta Alpha Psi.

 College of Business Student Council

 The Student Government of the College of Business is known as the College of Business Student Council.
 The purpose of the council is to lead and speak for the students on any matter of common interest to students.
 The Council shall promote academic and extra-curricular life of students within the college and facilitate cooperation among students, faculty members, and administration.
 All students are welcome!

 Enactus is a global non-profit community of students, academics, and business leaders committed to using the power of entrepreneurial action to transform lives.

 There are five equestrian riding teams at the University of Louisville as well as the opportunity for student-driven field trips and events.

 The purpose of the Investment Club is to develop members’ investing knowledge and skills.
 Meetings will typically include an evaluation of the current investment environment and investing issues.
 Some meetings will include a discussion of careers in the investment industry, sometimes with guest speakers.
 All currently enrolled UofL students are welcome.